What is BASIC?

 About 250,000 sold combining all CoCo models (1983–91)

-thanks to a large software library available in ROM cartridges
+thanks to a large software library available in ROM

-(software packs), floppies and cassettes, peripherals
+cartridges (software packs), floppies and cassettes,

-Tandy/RadioShack, there was no need for third-party
+sold at Tandy/RadioShack, there was no need for third-party

 distribution.
 The only problem was the decision not allowing